23 - 28 April 2019

 - Youth Jury Award: 250 €

 - Audience Award: 500 €

 - Teen Shorts Award: 250 €

-All short films submitted for the competition must be produced after 1 January 2016.
+All short films submitted for the competition must be produced after 1 January 2017.
 Work from all categories (fiction, documentaries, experimental films, animations, music videos etc.) and all genres with a maximum length of 25 minutes can be submitted.
-All films exceeding the allowed length can only be accepted in special cases.
 The festival management and programming team assigns the film selection.
 There is no legal claim for participation.